JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 This site does _not_ use cookies to track your activity on other sites.

-# How We Disclose Data
+# How We Use This Information

 The Website does not sell or rent your personal information to marketers or any third parties.
 We use email addresses for verification purposes, for login purposes, and for sending out occasional informational messages, such as updates to this Policy Policy.
 We will never sell your email address to third parties, and we will never spam you with advertising messages.

 On rare occasion, we may share your personal information with trusted third parties, including:

 * __Service Providers, such as AWS__: We may share your personal information with service providers to help us with things like website hosting, email delivery, and auditing.
 The Website is hosted on Amazon Web Services (AWS) using their [API Gateway](https://aws.amazon.com/api-gateway/) service.
 * __Safety, legal, and law enforcement__: We may disclose personal information if necessary: (i) under applicable law; (ii) to enforce our terms and conditions; (iii) to protect our rights, privacy, safety or property, and/or that of you or others; and (iv) to respond to requests from courts, law enforcement agencies, regulatory agencies, and other public and government authorities, which may include authorities outside your country of residence.

+# How You Can Control This Information

+The Website is committed to protecting your privacy, and strives to keep the amount of personal data we collect to the absolute minimum necessary.
+If you decide to register with the Website, we offer the following data control options:

+* The right to download a copy of the personal data you provided
+* The right to update the personal information
+* The right to request deletion of your personal information, which we are not required to maintain by necessity

+These options are available on your individual profile page and are described below.

+## Downloading A Copy Of Your Personal Data

+## Updating Personal Information

+## Requesting Deletion Of Your Personal Information